porcherface/cut-wars/sarolli/README.txt

+A small animation i made with my girlfrierd after having watched the last episode of The Mandalorian.
+Masks made in illustrator, animation made in python3.

+if you want to run or reuse the code:
 - first of all, u need these three useful dudes

-pip3 install pygame
+$ pip3 install pygame
-pip3 install opencv-python
+$ pip3 install opencv-python
-pip3 install moviepy
+$ pip3 install moviepy

 - once u got these three requirements
 --first launch this (you need pygame for this)

-python3 visualize.py
+$ python3 visualize.py

    this will create a frame sequence in "snaps" directory the hard job is pretty much done entirely here: